mburbidg/gql-code-editor/README.md

 If everything is fine we should see currently installed version of Node, if there are some problems, probably they are related to system environment variables.

+### Node Package Manager (npm) configuration

+If you are building on MacOS and you default shell is zsh, you will need to do the following.

+Add an alias something like the following to ~/.zshenv

+alias antlr4='java -Xmx500M -cp "/Users/foouser/Development/software/antlr/antlr-4.13.0-complete.jar:$CLASSPATH" org.antlr.v4.Tool'
+alias grun='java -Xmx500M -cp "/Users/foouser/Development/software/antlr/antlr-4.13.0-complete.jar:$CLASSPATH" org.antlr.v4.gui.TestRig'

+Add the following two lines to your npm configuration file, ~/.npmrc

+shell="/bin/zsh"
+script-shell="/bin/zsh"

 ### yarn installation

 **Important**